laobubu/TinyAccelerator/note/make-a-module.md

 TinyAcc->User:     Display
 ```

-(\*) If can't generate corresponding content, Module may refuse responding System and the flow stops.
+(\*) If can't generate content, a module may not respond to System and the flow stops.

 ### When content get unselected

 The box will be hidden.
 The view and button that assigned to the Instance, will be removed from the box.

+You may use `<script>` tags, but please try not to create references to the button or view.
-The best practice is that not creating more reference to the button or view.
-Once their content get updated, everything shall be static.
-Otherwise, GC and memory might have a bad day.
+Static content is always the best, or GC and memory might give you a bad day.

 ## Implement

+Here is an example/quickstart implement: <https://github.com/laobubu/TinyAccExampleModule/>

 ### Connect to TinyAccelerator